atc-net/atc-network/docs/CodeDoc/Atc.Network/Atc.Network.Tcp.md

 >```csharp
 >ConnectTimeout
 >```
-><b>Summary:</b> Gets or sets the send timeout value of the connection in milliseconds.
+><b>Summary:</b> Gets or sets the connect timeout value of the connection in milliseconds.
 >
 ><b>Returns:</b> The connect time-out value, in milliseconds.
 The default is 10000 (10 sec);
 #### DefaultEncoding